Compare VENDOR.Max

 |---|---|---|

-| Telecom towers (off-grid) | Diesel fuel logistics — recurring OPEX and operational risk | Fuel-free design target, no combustion |
+| Telecom towers (off-grid) | Diesel fuel logistics — recurring OPEX and operational risk | No continuous fuel logistics requirement, no combustion-based operating cycle |

-| Remote monitoring and control infrastructure | Battery replacement — scheduled downtime and service dependency | No chemical storage, not weather-driven |
+| Remote monitoring and control infrastructure | Battery replacement — scheduled downtime and service dependency | No primary chemical battery cycling requirement, not weather-driven in the same way as solar generation |

 | AI edge compute nodes (off-grid / weak-grid) | Grid unavailability — power access bounds deployment density | Solid-state, continuous delivery design target |